Can you get life insurance with pre-existing conditions?

 What is a pre-existing medical condition?

-As mentioned, a pre-existing condition is one which existed or still exists at the point of applying for life insurance.
+A pre-existing condition is one which existed or still exists at the point of applying for life insurance.

 The illnesses falling within this category will differ depending on the insurer.